Handley Page Heyford: Design

 The Handley Page Heyford was a twin-engine biplane bomber designed for nighttime operations.
 It featured a relatively novel configuration in which the fuselage was attached to the upper wing – somewhat resembling the 1914-designed German Gotha G.I.
-This arrangement provided a favourable field of fire for its defensive weapons, which were positioned on the nose and dorsal sections, along with the ventral retractable "dustbin" turret, each of which being armed with a single .303 in (7.7 mm) Lewis Gun.
+This arrangement provided a favourable field of fire for its defensive weapons, which were positioned on the nose and dorsal sections, along with the ventral retractable "dustbin" turret, each of which were armed with a single .303 in (7.7 mm) Lewis light machine gun.
 The wings of the Heyford were equal in both span and dihedral.
 The lower wing featured a thickened center section to accommodate the aircraft's single bomb bay.
 Automated wing tip slots improved the take-off performance considerably.
 Propulsion consisted of a pair of Rolls-Royce Kestrel engines, which each drove a set of fixed-pitch propellers.

 The Heyford featured a mixed construction; its wings were covered by fabric while the structure comprised a twin-bay metal frame, while the fuselage consisted of an aluminium monocoque forward section with a fabric-covered frame to the rear.
 It was operated by a crew of four, typically consisting of a pilot, a bomb aimer/navigator/gunner, a radio operator and a dorsal/ventral gunner.
 Open positions were provided for the pilot and both the nose and dorsal gunners.
-The Heyford was furnished with a fixed undercarriage that consisted of large, spat-covered wheels that were mounted upon the leading edge of the lower wing.
+The Heyford was furnished with a fixed undercarriage that consisted of large, spat-covered wheels that were mounted at the leading edge of the lower wing.
 This arrangement enabled ground crews to safely attach bombs even as the engines were still running, but also had the consequence of positioning the pilot roughly 17 ft (5 m) above the ground.
 Another benefit of this nose-high angle was a relatively short and speedy take-off run.